Graduate Programme – Project Officer

 Your health and wellbeing is our top priority.
 Should you become unwell due to Covid-19 during the recruitment process we would very much appreciate receiving an update from you as soon as possible.

-We particularly welcome applications from sections of the community who are currently underrepresented within our teams.
+We particularly welcome applications from sections of the community who are currently underrepresented within our teams, including black, asian, and minority ethnic backgrounds.
+The application process for this campaign will be anonymous.

 All internal applicants for this secondment must seek permission from their current line manager before applying.
 Failure to do so may result in the secondment not being authorised.